IAMMOJAHID/fine_tuning_sdxl_with_lora/README.md

 - **Approach**: Train lightweight LoRA adapters, then fuse them back into SDXL for fast inference.
 - **Entry points**:
   - `sdxl_training_code.ipynb`: end-to-end training loop with logging.
-  - `sdxl_inference.ipynb`: how the LoRA is loaded/fused and how the evaluation prompts are rendered.
+  - `sdxl_inference_code.ipynb`: how the LoRA is loaded/fused and how the evaluation prompts are rendered.

 ---